arnemart/slid.js/README.md

+# Slid.js

-A super stupid tool for running slides on the command line
+A super stupid tool for running slides on the command line.

+You need pygments and figlet.

+Please don't use this for anything ever.